-Each rotation should occur in one location although experience at multiple facilities such as a college or hospital campus is possible.

-Clinical rotation schedules are the student's primary responsibility and should take precedent over all other extracurricular activities including vacations, work, etc. Students in general should be at their clinical education site when their preceptor is there with one scheduled day off every seven days.

-Gaining experience with preceptor co-staff and colleagues is encouraged but primary focus during rotation is primary preceptor.

-Although interdisciplinary experiences are encouraged, an AT must serve as the primary preceptor in all rotations except for the non-orthopedic rotation.
-In some instances a healthcare professional from another field can serve as the primary preceptor in the non-traditional OR the career track but not both.

-It is acceptable for experiences outside of the typical scope of the rotation (ie clinics, events, surgery, etc) as long as they remain under the supervision of the primary preceptor.
+- Each rotation should occur in one location, although experience at multiple facilities, such as a college or hospital campus, is possible. - Clinical rotation schedules are the student's primary responsibility and should take precedence over all other extracurricular activities, including vacations, work, etc. Students in general should be at their clinical education site when their preceptor is engaged in patient and/or healthcare activities. - Gaining experience with preceptor co-staff and colleagues is encouraged, but the primary focus during rotation is the primary preceptor. - Although interdisciplinary experiences are encouraged, the primary preceptor in all rotations is responsible for student performance evaluation except for the non-orthopedic rotation.
+In some instances, a healthcare professional from another field can serve as the primary preceptor in a non-traditional setting. - It is acceptable for experiences outside of the typical scope of the rotation (ie, clinics, events, surgery, etc.) as long as they remain under the supervision of the primary preceptor.

-Practical "hands on" experience with patients is expected in all rotations as deemed appropriate by the preceptor.
-It is understood that some of the experiences with the non-orthopedic rotation may be observational in nature.
-Scheduled events in practicum courses and on-line hybrid courses such as practical exams and on-line course activities will be limited but will be mandatory and should be accounted for in rotation scheduling.
+- Practical "hands-on" experience with patients is expected in all rotations as deemed appropriate by the preceptor.
+It is understood that some of the experiences with the non-orthopedic rotation may be observational in nature but should not be the focus. - Scheduled events in practicum courses and online hybrid courses, such as practical exams and online course activities, will be limited but will be mandatory and should be accounted for in rotation scheduling. - No previous sites that the student experienced, including high school and undergraduate experiences. - Previous supervisors who are then employed at a different site are considered on a case-by-case basis. - Clinical site must have a 1:1 preceptor-to-MAT student ratio. - If two MAT students are at the same site, they must be assigned to different facilities - All preceptors must have a minimum of 3 years of AT experience. - No college and professional team rotations with extensive travel will be considered. - Universities that host their own MAT program will be considered, although they must gain permission. - No "internships" that occur during curriculum classes will be allowed.